panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 ## 4. Conclusion

-`Record<K, V>` creates object types with key type `K` and value type `V`.
+`Record<K, V>` is an object types with key type `K` and value type `V`.

-Although there are no restrictions on the `V` value type, the `K` key type can be only a number, string, or symbol, including their literals.
+The key type  `K` can be only `number`, `string`, or `symbol`, including their literals.
+On the value type `V` is no restriction.

-To restrict the keys to a limited set, you can use a union of string literals `Record<'key1' | 'key2', V>`.
+To limit the keys to a specific set, you can use a union of string literals `Record<'key1' | 'key2', V>` as the key type.

+That's all.
 Now you are ready to use records in your TypeScript code.

-Check also my post about [index signatures](/typescript-index-signatures/).
+To learn more about typing object in TypeScript, check also my post on [index signatures](/typescript-index-signatures/).

 *How often do you use record type?*